-In attempting to assess which capital projects might be funded using P3s, or other less-traditional means of financing, the OCFO held extensive discussions with the Mayor's Office of Public Private Partnerships (OP3).
-During that process, certain capital projects were identified as high priorities for the District, including a replacement of the Henry J. Daly building (which houses the headquarters of the Metropolitan Police Department), a new correctional facility, and a number of other high-cost facilities and projects.
+In attempting to assess which capital projects might be funded using P3s, or other less-traditional means of financing, the OCFO has held extensive discussions with the Mayor's Office of Public Private Partnerships (OP3) over the last several years.
+During that time, certain capital projects were identified as high priorities for the District, including street light modernization, a replacement of the Henry J. Daly building (which houses the headquarters of the Metropolitan Police Department), a new correctional facility, and several other high-cost facilities and projects.
 These projects, although rated high in importance, are unlikely to receive the full amount of funding needed to bring them to fruition in the normal CIP process.
-Both the Henry J. Daly building and a new correctional facility are conservatively estimated to cost between \$300 and \$400 million each to replace.
-These types of projects provide an excellent opportunity for public-private partnerships.
-Therefore, these projects (and others similarly identified) were removed from the long-range capital financial analysis since a P3 may bring financial resources outside the regular funding process.
-The capital projects that were removed from the final analysis conservatively represent approximately \$1 billion to \$1.5 billion in potential P3 projects that will be pursued by OP3 over the next several years, based on data available at the time of FY 2018 capital budget formulation.
-A list of these potential P3 projects, as well as a discussion of the advantages and challenges of P3s can be found in Appendix C.
+Both the Henry J. Daly building and a new correctional facility are conservatively estimated to cost between \$400 and \$500 million each to replace.
+These types of projects might provide an excellent opportunity for public-private partnerships.
+In prior years' reports, those projects identified as highly likely to be structured as P3s, such as new correctional facility or a replacement of the Henry J. Daly building, were removed from the CARSS analysis to determine unmet capital needs due to the expectation of private funding.
+However, the 2018 CARSS analysis no longer excludes those capital projects identified as likely to be structured as P3s from the overall calculation of total unmet needs.
+Given the uncertainty of when, or even if, the P3 procurements might take place for certain capital projects, a decision was made to include those projects in the overall calculation of unmet capital needs for now.
+When greater certainty arises about individual projects being procured as P3s, they can be removed from the analysis.
+It is important to note, however, that any capital needs that are eventually financed as a P3, either through the use of an availability payment by the District, or some other payment mechanism, where at least some portion of the payment stream will likely be considered as a long-term obligation of the District, or debt, will almost certainly be subject to the District's statutory borrowing limitations.
+A list of P3 projects currently in procurement or under consideration, as well as a discussion of the advantages and challenges of P3s, can be found in Appendix C of this report or on the website of the Office of Public-Private Partnerships (https://op3.dc.gov).